Manic Kingdom by Dr. Eeks ( Erin Stair, MD, MPH)

 “This is a well-written and fascinating page-turner, an easy read with a lot of great insights and a well-fashioned line between determining whether the experience described is the writer’s individual reality on the one hand, or the alternative: an episode of pathological insightlessness about the remarkable situation in which she finds herself.
 The reader becomes excited by how she handles what might be a madman but might also merely be a handsome and appealing eccentric who has embraced an unusual life and is happy to have found a soulmate for it.
 I recommend it to anyone interested in the line between pathology and eccentricity.
 One learns a lot about where mania and clinical misperception start and where love and passion intrude.
 And, at the end, we get a sense of relief that our enthusiastic guide through this adventure finds her way back to reality.”- Psychiatrist Dr. Henry Jarecki

 All copies ordered from this website are signed by Erin & include a personal message.

 The Truth about Antidepressant Withdrawal on Dr. Stair’s podcast, Causes Or Cures.

 Is Wireless Really Safe?
-A Top Cancer Epidemiologist Says No Way.
+A Top Cancer Epidemiologist Says No.